Note: This technique was last tested using PowerPoint 2003–yes, this is a very old post!

 When you loop the presentation using the options in Slide Show | Set Up Show, you’ll find that the music starts again on the first slide whenever the presentation is looping.
-To overcome this problem, PowerPoint MVP Glenna Shaw provides the perfect solution:
+To overcome this problem, here is a solution:

-4. Set up the slide show to loop until ESC using automated timings and showing all slides.
+- Set up the slide show to loop until ESC using automated timings and showing all slides.

-5. Save it as a .PPS (recommended).
+- Save it as a .PPS or .PPSX (recommended).

 PowerPoint MVP Glenna Shaw helped with this answer.